A half-million young Catholics invade Rome, awaiting Pope Leo XIV at Holy Year youth festival

 ROME (AP) — Hundreds of thousands of young Catholics poured into a vast field on Rome’s outskirts Saturday for the weekend highlight of the Vatican’s 2025 Holy Year: an evening vigil, outdoor slumber party and morning Mass celebrated by Pope Leo XIV that marks his first big encounter with the next generation of Catholics.

 Misting trucks and water cannons spritzed the young people to try to keep them cool, as temperatures neared 30C (85F) with hours to go before Leo arrived for the vigil.
-But the mood was festive, with young people dancing to a lineup of a dozen different bands as they set up camp for the night.
+But the mood was festive, with young people dancing to a lineup of a dozen different bands or lying on their tarps where they had set up camp for the night.

+“It is something spiritual, that you can experience only every 25 years," said Francisco Michel, a pilgrim from Mexico.
+“As a young person, having the chance to live this meting with the pope I feel it is a spiritual growth.”

-Leo will surely like what he sees: For the past week, these bands of young Catholics from around the world have invaded the area around St. Peter’s Square for their special Jubilee celebration, in this Holy Year in which 32 million people are expected to descend on Rome to participate in a centuries-old pilgrimage to the seat of Catholicism.
+For the past week, these bands of young Catholics from around the world have invaded Rome for their special Jubilee celebration, in this Holy Year in which 32 million people are expected to descend on the Vatican to participate in a centuries-old pilgrimage to the seat of Catholicism.

 The young people have been traipsing through cobblestoned streets in color-coordinated t-shirts, praying the Rosary and singing hymns with guitars, bongo drums and tambourines shimmying alongside.
 Using their flags as tarps to shield them from the sun, they have taken over entire piazzas for Christian rock concerts and inspirational talks, and stood for hours at the Circus Maximus to confess their sins to 1,000 priests offering the sacrament in a dozen different languages.